Awareness changes lives

 We create opportunities – like our Act To Adapt campaign which is delivering real change at local authority level, and the coalition United To End MND campaign which featured weekly for four months in the Sunday Express and resulted in a Government investment of £50 million in targeted MND research

 We use opportunities created by others – for instance we spread the word about our supporters’ incredible fundraising initiatives, like the Spennylympics and our patron Kevin Sinfield’s heroic sporting challenges.

 We tell the stories of people living with and affected by MND – if you haven’t listened to our monthly podcast MND Matters, do tune in and subscribe to make sure you don’t miss an episode.
 And you can read more stories from people affected by MND in Thumb Print, our members’ magazine.
 We’ve secured slots on national television and radio, in national and regional newspapers, on local and community radio, in dozens of magazines and publications, hundreds of websites and social media posts…

 We target our awareness at individuals, groups and organisations which can make a real difference.
 Our ‘I’m Gary’ campaign encouraged healthcare professionals to download the Red Flag Tool to help them spot the symptoms of MND.

-For the last 32 years we have organised the International Symposium on ALS / MND which, in 2020 and 2021, were virtual events that attracted more than 1600 delegates from 48 countries.
+For the last 33 years we have organised the International Symposium on ALS / MND, which is the largest medical and scientific conference on the disease.
+In 2022, this was held on a virtual platform and attracted more than 1200 delegates from 48 countries.